elm3nt/argon-cli/README.md

 ## Execution time analysis

 It takes input as c source file(s).
 You can provide single c source file path.
 If you provide directory path, it will recursively search for c source files in that direcotry.
-Then these c source files are compiled using GCC with provided optimiazation levels (0, 1, 2, 3, s, fast) in the options.
-The analysis report is saved in analysis.csv file of output path.
+Then these c source files are compiled using GCC with provided optimiazation levels `0`, `1`, `2`, `3`, `s`, `fast` in the options.
+The analysis report is saved in `analysis.csv` file of output path.

 Syntax to compile and execute c source file